magpie-ea/magpie-site/experiments/06sequencing.markdown

 ]
 ```

 But more advanced, sequencing of views can also be realized.
 Suppose you have an experiment where a sequence of views is to be repeated many times in a loop.
 For example, your main trials could consist of three types of displays: (i) get ready, (ii) do task and (iii) receive feedback.
-To implement this, _babe supplies a convenience function `loop(array, count)` which you can use in `babeInit()` when you supply a view sequence.
+To implement this, _magpie supplies a convenience function `loop(array, count)` which you can use in `magpieInit()` when you supply a view sequence.
 You could then write code like this:

 ```javascript
 views_seq = [intro,